znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 Conclusion
 ----------

+In each age, the popularity of songs reflects people’s preference to music, which may differ from each era.
+To predict the success of a song, we need take care of the contemporaneous music preference.
+In 2018, modern people are crazy about music elements of danceability, energy, liveness and so on.
+It seems that they are more likely to pursue the latest music.
+As a result, In order to predict the song’s popularity trend in 2019, the first thing we need to do is to gather the information of public music preference next year.

 Traditionally music listeners explore songs by specific genre and artists.
 This confirmation bias, typically nurtured through years of artificial genre segmentation by media and artist reputation, could be limiting listeners from the songs that they really want to exposed to.
 The question of “Why are we attracted to certain songs?” is a philosophical discussion that is beyond the scope of our project here, but given the data from spotify data and our clustering method, we perhaps show that key, time signature and speed of the songs are some of the contributing factors to our inner biological working of what to like and dislike.
 Then, our basic recommendation system, most likely already used by music industry like Spotify, could recommend songs not by mere genre and artist names, but also by specific keys and time signatures each listener is attracted to, subconsciously.